justin-mckay/nextfolio/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     actions: []
-    text: |2+
+    text: |+
-           Portfolio: Code.
-Experiments.
-Art. <<>> Blog: Tech.
-Science.
-Random thoughts.
+      ```
+       Step into my portfolio and blog!

        Dive into my personal coding projects and experiments.
 From AI innovations to classic games like Tetris, my code portfolio showcases a diverse range of projects.

        Explore my blog for insights and perspectives as I navigate the world of science, tech, AI, and beyond.
 You'll find articles, reviews, editorials, and thought pieces on a variety of topics.

        Interested in collaborating?
 Check out my resume and contact information.
 Let's connect and start working together today!
+      ```

       ####